Gausul/imvvyiotwithesp8266/geyser-on-off/README.md

 3: Create Account in Imvvy IOT PlatForm And New MQTT Type Device

-4: Video How to ADD Device in Imvvy IoT PLATFORM

 [![How to create a free account in Imvvy IoT Platform and how to add your first device ?](https://img.youtube.com/vi/Xmpbjg0zJjM/0.jpg)](https://www.youtube.com/watch?v=Xmpbjg0zJjM "How to create a free account in Imvvy IoT Platform and how to add your first device?")

-5: Update MQTT username and password and publis and Subscribe Topic in code according Device Profile
+4: Update MQTT username and password and publis and Subscribe Topic in code according Device Profile

-6: Upload code in to NodeMCU/D1 MINI board
+5: Upload code in to NodeMCU/D1 MINI board

 [![How to create a free account in Imvvy IoT Platform and how to add your first device ?](https://img.youtube.com/vi/HhWT6fqeYvQ/0.jpg)](https://www.youtube.com/watch?v=HhWT6fqeYvQ "How to create a free account in Imvvy IoT Platform and how to add your first device?")